-Photo: I was casually walking in a quaint neighborhood called Gracia, and saw this AWESOME artwork my most favorite celebrity, Bill Murray.
+Photo: I was casually walking in a quaint neighborhood called Gracia, and saw this AWESOME portrait of Bill Murray.
 If you don’t know about Bill Murray, read “The Tao of Bill Murray.”
 I read it when I was in New Zealand.

 February – March 2018

 - Plane ticket ~ $1,200